 My clinic offers a comprehensive Fertility Program where couples are educated on important factors such as this… and more

-If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my highly successful fertility program that has helped over 12,500 babies (and counting) into the world and can increase a couples chances of conception by 96.1% *
+If you would like to find out how you could improve your chances of having a baby, please give my clinic a call and ask about my fertility program that has helped over 12,500 babies (and counting) into the world and may assist in increasing a couples chances of conception

-For more information on my highly success fertility program, see also https://drandreworr.com.au/fertility/fertility-program/
+For more information on my fertility program, see also https://drandreworr.com.au/fertility/fertility-program/

 -No Stone Left Unturned